n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 Seventh, any non-base consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
-Such consonants will usually be followed by a "Halant" glyph, with the exception of two special-case consonants.
+Such consonants will usually be preceded by a "Halant" glyph, with the exception of two special-case consonants.

   - "Khanda Ta" (`U+09CE`) is a "dead" consonant variant of "Ta",